Management policies and procedures

-We have published our gender pay gap data in line with new UK government legislation - see the download on the right hand side for our report.
+We have published our gender pay gap data in line with UK government legislation - see the download on the right hand side for our report.
 The gender pay gap looks at the difference between average hourly salaries of men and women across the organisation, and gender composition of workforce by seniority.
-We have already started working on ways to address this and some of these are highlighted in the report.
+We are continuing to work on ways to address our gender pay gap and some of these are highlighted in the report.

 Executive remuneration procedure

 The remunerations procedure, discharged by the Chairman and the Treasurer, reviews the Chief Executive’s remuneration taking into account factors such as performance and salaries paid in comparable organisations.
 Arising from this, the RSPB Council is responsible for setting and reviewing the salary of the Chief Executive, who in turn is responsible for setting and reviewing the salaries of the Management Board.
 More information about the level of executive pay is provided in the Trustees Report and Accounts.